meta-fx/Text-Obfuscator/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-[Your contact information or project repository link]
+For updates and more information, follow us on Twitter: [@pogtx_](https://x.com/pogtx_)

+Visit our project repository: [Text Converter on GitHub](https://github.com/meta-fx/TextConverter)